Chapter 3 Infectious Diseases Related to Travel

 Modified varicella, also known as breakthrough varicella, can occur in vaccinated people.
 Breakthrough varicella is usually mild, with <50 lesions, low or no fever, and shorter duration of rash.
 The rash may be atypical in appearance with fewer vesicles and predominance of maculopapular lesions.
 Breakthrough varicella is contagious, although less so than varicella in unvaccinated people.

-- Testing for varicella-zoster IgM by using commercial kits is not recommended, because available methods lack sensitivity and specificity; false-positive IgM results are common in the presence of high IgG levels.
+- Of note, testing for varicella-zoster IgM by using commercial kits is not recommended, because available methods lack sensitivity and specificity; false-positive IgM results are common in the presence of high IgG levels.

 All people, including those traveling or living abroad, should be assessed for varicella immunity, and those who do not have evidence of immunity or contraindications to vaccination should receive age-appropriate vaccination.
 Vaccination against varicella is not a requirement for entry into any country (including the United States), but people who do not have evidence of immunity should be considered at risk for varicella during international travel.
 Evidence of immunity to varicella includes any of the following: